overington/cv/template/CV/parts/objective.md

-I am searching for an opportunity to continue developing my skills in machine learning and software engineering, where my team is involved in researching and implementing novel ML architectures used to solve tasks in the field of CV / NLP
+I am searching for opportunities to join an R&D team involved with implementing novel computer vision models and architectures used to solve tasks in CV as well as wider contexts.

 <!-- I would like be able to use my creative background along with my analytical skills to develop and enhance software projects in a modern and innovative environment. -->